What is a Level 1 Commercial Inspection?

 The difference between the Level 1 and the Level 2 Commercial Inspection is that with the Level 1 inspection, you, the client have the choice of hiring or not hiring a specialist, before or after the Inspection report has be reviewed.

-The inspector will still inspect all the elements of a typical inspection and will make comments in the report if an item is satisfactory, working as intended, in need of routine & scheduled maintenance or if an item did not operate correctly or that it was in obvious need of repair or replacement.
+The commercial inspector will still inspect all the elements of a typical inspection and will make comments in the report if an item is satisfactory, working as intended, in need of routine & scheduled maintenance or if an item did not operate correctly or that it was in need of repair or replacement.
 In the case of the latter, a specialty consultant will be recommended.

 With a Level 1 inspection, The Client has an opportunity to select their own specialist that they may know or someone that they feel comfortable with and should be able to negotiate a better fee by hiring the specialist directly since the middlemen or contractor is not involved.

-With a Level 2 inspection, specialty inspectors are per-selected sub-contractors and paid by the Commercial Inspector at a premium without knowing for sure if their services are justified or not.
+With a Level 2 inspection, specialty inspectors are pre-selected sub-contractors and paid by the Commercial Inspector at a premium without knowing for sure if their services are justified or not.
 Most of the time the inspector will do as much research as possible to determine this prior to submitting a quote.

 One of the advantages of hiring your own specialist is that they can normally offer you a quote to repair or replace a damaged item.
 Level -2 inspectors will generally offer an estimate base on standardized ranges.
 Example, To replace the HVAC system will range between $10K to 15k based on the brand & size selected.